Transcriptomics Services: RNA-Seq Data Analysis for Microbial and Host Transcriptomes

 Generate new hypotheses or validate existing ones by measuring transcript-level responses in a high-throughput, quantitative way.

-Applications of our Transcriptomics Services
+Applications of Our RNA-Seq Data Analysis Services

 Functional Genomics